m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ![](https://assets.omscs.io/63AB025B-A11C-43E2-80B2-74825F271520.png)

 ## Privacy Definition
 Justice Louis Brandeis made his famous statement about the "[right to be let alone](https://en.wikipedia.org/wiki/Louis_Brandeis#Olmstead_v._United_States_(1928)_%E2%80%93_Right_of_privacy)" almost 100 years ago; clearly, concerns about privacy are not new.
 That being said, privacy in the digital era looks different than privacy in the early twentieth century.
-When we talk about privacy online, we are primarily referring to a user’s ability to control how data about him or her is collected, used, and shared by someone else.
+When we talk about privacy online, we are primarily referring to a user's ability to control how data about him or her is collected, used, and shared by someone else.

 ## Privacy is Not a New Problem
 People have always worried about what others - friends, family, adversaries, the government - know about them, whether it be their whereabouts, activities, or preferences.
 In the modern, digital context, websites and other software capture use and distribute our information at an unprecedented scale.